OpenEvalProject/evals/manuscripts/elife-65309/v1/manuscript.md

 Our results suggest that presenting repeated stimuli (and repeated sequences of stimuli) to a plastic recurrent network with tuned excitatory and inhibitory neurons readily leads to a reduction of the excitatory averaged population response, consistent with the observed adaptation in multiple experimental studies in various animal models and brain regions (Ulanovsky et al., 2003; Hamm and Yuste, 2016; Homann et al., 2017).
 Importantly, the model network generates a novelty response when presenting a novel stimulus by increasing the excitatory population firing rate at the time of stimulus presentation (Näätänen et al., 2007).

-## The dynamics of novelty and onset responses depend on sequence properties
+### The dynamics of novelty and onset responses depend on sequence properties

 To explore the dynamics of novelty responses, we probed the model network with a modified stimulation paradigm.
 Rather than fixing the number of sequence repetitions in one sequence block (Figure 1A, right), here we presented a random number of sequence repetitions (nine values between 4 and 45 repetitions) for each sequence block.
 This allowed us to measure the novelty and onset responses as a function of the number of sequence repetitions.
 Novelty and onset responses were observed after as few as four sequence repetitions (Figure 2A).
 After more than 15 sequence repetitions, the averaged excitatory population activity reached a clear baseline activity level (Figure 2A).
 The novelty response amplitude, measured by the population rate of the novelty peak minus the baseline population rate, increased with the number of sequence repetitions before saturating for a high number of sequence repeats (Figure 2B, black dots).
 The onset response amplitude after the respective sequence block followed the same trend (Figure 2B, gray dots).
 Next, we varied the number of stimuli in a sequence, resulting in different sequence lengths across blocks (3 to 15 stimuli per sequence).
 By averaging excitatory population responses across sequence blocks with equal length, we found that the decay of the onset response depends on the number of stimuli in a sequence (Figure 2C).
 Upon fitting an exponentially decaying function to the activity of the onset response, we derived a linear relationship between the number of stimuli in a sequence and the decay constant (Figure 2D).

 ![Figure 2.](https://cdn.elifesciences.org/articles/65309/elife-65309-fig2-v1.jpg)

 **Figure 2.:** (A) Population average firing rate of all excitatory neurons for a different number of sequence repetitions within a sequence block.
 Time is locked to the sequence block onset.
-(B) The response amplitude of the onset (gray) and the novelty (black) response as a function of sequence repetitions fit with an exponential with a time constant . (τC) Population average firing rate of all excitatory neurons for varying sequence length fit with an exponential function (red).
+(B) The response amplitude of the onset (gray) and the novelty (black) response as a function of sequence repetitions fit with an exponential with a time constant $\tau$.
+(C) Population average firing rate of all excitatory neurons for varying sequence length fit with an exponential function (red).
 Time is locked to the sequence block onset.
 (D) The onset decay time constant (fit with an exponential, as shown in panel C) as a function of sequence length.
-The simulated data was fit with a linear function with slope . (mB, D) Error bars correspond to the standard deviation across five simulated instances of the model.
+The simulated data was fit with a linear function with slope $m$.
+(B, D) Error bars correspond to the standard deviation across five simulated instances of the model.

 In summary, we found that novelty responses arise for different sequence variations.
 Our model network suggests that certain features of the novelty response depend on the properties of the presented sequences.
 Changing the number of sequence repetitions modifies the onset and novelty response amplitude (Figure 2A,B), while a longer sequence length leads to a longer adaptation time constant (Figure 2C,D).
 Interestingly, both findings are in good qualitative agreement with experimental data that presented similar sequence variations (Homann et al., 2017).
-An exponential fit of the experimental data found a time constant of τ=3.2±0.7 repetitions when the number of sequence repetitions was varied (Homann et al., 2017).
-The time constant in our model network was somewhat longer (τ=9±1 repetitions), but on a similar order of magnitude (Figure 2B).
-Similarly, our model network produced a linear relationship between the adaptation time constant and sequence length with a slope of m=1.6±0.04 (Figure 2D), very close to the slope extracted from the data (m=2.1±0.3) (Homann et al., 2017).
+An exponential fit of the experimental data found a time constant of $\tau=3.2\pm0.7$ repetitions when the number of sequence repetitions was varied (Homann et al., 2017).
+The time constant in our model network was somewhat longer ($\tau=9\pm1$ repetitions), but on a similar order of magnitude (Figure 2B).
+Similarly, our model network produced a linear relationship between the adaptation time constant and sequence length with a slope of $m=1.6\pm0.04$ (Figure 2D), very close to the slope extracted from the data ($m=2.1\pm0.3$) (Homann et al., 2017).
 Therefore, grounded on biologically-plausible plasticity mechanisms, and capable of capturing the emergence and dynamics of novelty responses, our model network provides a suitable framework for a mechanistic dissection of the circuit contributions in the generation of a novelty response.

-## Stimulus periodicity in the sequence is not required for the generation of a novelty response
+### Stimulus periodicity in the sequence is not required for the generation of a novelty response

 Experimental studies have often reported novelty or deviant responses by averaging across several trials due to poor signal-to-noise ratios of the measured physiological activity (Homann et al., 2017; Vinken et al., 2017).
 Therefore, we investigated the network response to paradigms with repeated individual sequence blocks (Figure 3A), which we refer to as the repeated sequence stimulation paradigm.
 We randomized the order of the sequence block presentation to avoid additional temporal structure beyond the stimulus composition of the sequences.
 Repeating sequence blocks dampened the onset response at sequence onset compared to the unique sequence stimulation paradigm (compare Figure 1B and Figure 2A,B with Figure 3A).
 Next, we wondered whether the excitatory and inhibitory population responses to repeated and novel stimuli are related.
 We found that both excitatory and inhibitory populations adapt to the repeated stimuli and show a prominent novelty peak that is larger than the respective averaged onset response (Figure 3B,C).
 Based on these findings, we make the following predictions for future experiments: (1) A novelty response is detectable in both the excitatory and inhibitory populations.
 (2) The sequence onset response is dampened for multiple presentations of the same sequence block compared to the presentation of unique sequence blocks.